 Sign up to receive monthly email updates for the US Pension Buyout Index

-During June, as indicated by the Index, the average cost of purchasing annuities from an insurer remained level at 108.7% of the accounting liability.
-Similarly, the economic cost of maintaining the liability remained level at 108.7% of the accounting liability.
+During July, as indicated by the Index, the average cost of purchasing annuities from an insurer increased from 108.7% to 109.0% of the accounting liability.
+During the same period, the economic cost of maintaining the liability remained level at 108.7% of the accounting liability.

 - A sentiment sometimes expressed by sponsors of defined benefit pension plans is that it’s too expensive to transfer liabilities to an insurer, as the cost to purchase annuities is greater than the accounting liability.
 However the accounting liability does not include all costs associated with maintaining the plan.
 As the chart above illustrates, currently the cost of maintaining the defined benefit plan is approximately the same as the cost of transferring liabilities to an insurer for the sample retiree plan modelled.
 We believe that this point is worth repeating – for retirees the costs of maintaining the plan are about the same as the costs to transfer the obligation and risk to an insurer.